 individual unit markings while the third group consists of service and

-identify a single airframe within its unit.
-Many of these features
+a means to identify a single airframe within its unit.
+Many of

 |Following the Second World War,